jeog/TDAmeritradeAPI/README_STREAMING.md

                            unsigned long listening_timeout,
                            unsigned long subscribe_timeout,
                            int request_response_to_cout,
-                           StreamingSession_C *psession );
+                           StreamingSession_C *psession ); // <-populated on success
     ...
     returns -> 0 on success, error code on failure
 ```

 #### Callback

-The primary means of signaling changes in session state (start-->stop, errors,
-timeouts etc.) AND returning data to the user is via the callback function.
+The primary means of signaling changes in session state AND returning data to the user is via the callback function.
 As you'll see, the current design is a bit confusing and error prone so expect changes.

 ```
 typedef void(*streaming_cb_ty)(int, int, unsigned long long, const char*);